acumos/ci-management/README.md

 The python-release job publishes to the PyPI repository
     PyPI URL:  https://pypi.python.org/pypi/acumos/

-### Documentation Custom JJB templates

-A custom JJB template is used for a documentation merge job.
-This builds documentation and pushes it to a private document server hosted in Amazon Web Services.
-The job runs on every merge performed on the documentation repository.
-This job is a temporary provision until the Acumos project is opened to the general public in late March 2018.

 ## Testing the templates

 These instructions explain how to test the Acumos templates using the Jenkins sandbox.
-This will catch errors before submitting the changes as Gerrit reviews.
+This catches errors before submitting the changes as Gerrit reviews.
 Prerequisites:

 Install the Jenkins job builder: